fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > Whoever wants to see the day in vivid detail as if you are looking at it, let him read Shamsu Qubirat and Fatarat.

 The sun is rolled up, stars are diminished, muntaines are moving in motion, when all realtionships are broken and suspended, when all animals will be gathered together, when oceans will become flames, when souls are paired up, when a child that was killed will be asked why was she killed and buried alive, when your scrolls that remained hidden are made public. when the sky is peeled away, when the fire is set ablaze, Jamah is brought close.
 On that Day every soul will have in front of him what that souls prepared for the Day of Judgement.

+People will run around and they will not care about their brothers, wives or relatives.
+People will be silent, they will not be allowed to speak.
+Only walking feat or mumbling will be heard.
+Only prophets will be allowed to speak that Day.

+And then will be the intercession of prophet Muhammad SAW.

+There wil be intercession of some people if Allah gives permission.
+Allah will allow children who died during childhood to intercede on behalf of their parents.
+There is no guarantee that their shafa'a will be accepted.
+If Allah allows, their shafa'ah will be accepted.
+At the time of panic, Allah will honor some people to speak and to intercede.
+The higher their iman, the more people will be allowed for them to intercede.

 </details><details><summary>